ohsnyt/ha-grist/README.md

 If you want to turn off the Time of Use feature on your inverter, you should first click on the CONFIGURE button and set the Boost Mode to Off.
 You will need to confirm that choice, continue on to the details form, and Save.
 This will turn off the Time of Use mode through Solar Assistant.
 You can then remove GRIST.

 ## Notes

+I think that the best forecaster is the one that uses Solcast data.
+If you want to use this forecaster, follow the instructions in the [Solcast](https://github.com/BJReplay/ha-solcast-solar) custom integration.
+You will need to register for a free Solcast api key to use this forecaster.

 As mentioned above, there are six Time of Use slots in a Deye (Sol-Ark) inverter.
 GRIST turns on the Time of Use feature, manages slot 1 start time and state of charge value, and sets the start time of slot 2.
 (Your inverter will also let you set the power level used from the grid.
 GRIST does not that.)